 There is another roller in the fuser station, a silicone rubber one, however I rarely find issues with these.
 If necessary, it can be replaced as well.

-Note: Virtually every repair requires that you pull the upper housing off.
+Note: Most repairs require that you pull the upper housing off.
 This is relatively straightforward, remove the screws holding the cover, pull the cover forward and carefully undo the latches for the display and keyboard section.
 Flip the printer upside down and remove the metal shield bottom plate to access circuit boards.

 A typical full-reliability overhaul usually involves replacing the paper pickup roller, separation pad and the Teflon fuser roller (if bubbled.)